C10C; Short form:

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-Plus at LEAST THREE from the following:
+Plus TWO from the following:

-Plus at LEAST TWO from the following:
+Plus THREE from the following:

 UCLan Biology students have the optional opportunity to enhance their employability in areas such as science communication and education by gaining work experience at the Young Scientist Centre (YSC).
 This is a unique collaboration between UCLan and the Royal Institution, and is the only purpose-built facility of its kind in a UK university to offers young people from schools in deprived areas the chance to get involved in exciting hands-on science activities.
 In addition, in your final year there are opportunities to carry out a science-education themed dissertation, where you will design and evaluate a novel teaching resource at the YSC.